Two arrested, accused of stealing 50 pounds of mail in Union County

 “That’s a big number.
 You don’t see that a lot.
 We get reports here and there and throughout my career of mail getting stolen, but this is probably one of the bigger ones I’ve seen where we found somebody and made an arrest,” Stalling Chief of Police Dennis Franks said.

-Police arrested 39-year-old James McIntyre and 35-year-old Alicia Aubas of Fayetteville.
+Police arrested James McIntyre, 39, and Alicia Aubas, 35, of Fayetteville.
 Both are facing felony charges.

 The majority of businesses stolen from in Stallings are located within a mile of each other and include auto body shops, trucking companies, a plumbing business, and a fabrics store on Stallings Road.